Davejurgens/marvel-rivals-repo/docs/tutorials/Getting_started.md

 <br>This tutorial shows you how to download the API files and try one of the available services.
 If you already [set up your development environment](/docs/tutorials/dev-env.md), the process should take about 15 minutes.

 ## Step 1: Confirm if you have the API files
-The files are located in the [Comic-Database-Service repo](https://github.com/KusumaKrish15/Comic-Database-Service) on GitHub.
+The files are located in the [Marvel-Rivals repo](https://github.com/Davejurgens/marvel-rivals-repo) on GitHub.
 The directory contains the following files:

-- `comic-database-service.json`: a JSON file containing example comic books.
+- `db.json`: a JSON file containing Marvel Rival profiles.
 - `start-server.sh`: a shell script that starts JSON Server.
 Use this for Linux or macOS.
 - `start-server.bat`: a batch file that starts JSON Server.
 Use this for Windows.